 Facts to consider

 Over the last few years, things have changed quite a bit.
 While the buy to let market was once a very popular choice, recent trends have shown more and more people investing, instead, in a holiday let.
-Still, a holiday let might not be for everyone, so below we discuss some key differences between holiday let and buy to let options to help you make up your mind.
+Still, a holiday rental might not be for everyone, so below we discuss some key differences between holiday let and buy to let options to help you make up your mind.

 While there are pros and cons to both holiday lets and buy to lets, it is evident that the holiday let, when chosen correctly and managed well, can provide financial, personal and tax advantages over the buy to let model.